 Steamed Prawn Dumplings

 This restaurant takes their Dim Sum seriously with dedicated Dim Sum chefs, training from masters and under the guidance of executive head chef, Man Yuk Cheung.
 Everything is prepared, steamed or fried to order for the optimum taste.
 Many of the dishes arrive at your table in those adorable bamboo baskets.
-Someone appears at your table holding a big tray and they are joined by your server who identifies the food and ticks it off the receipt to make sure you get everything because if all arrive at different times.
+Someone appears at your table holding a big tray, and they are joined by your server which identifies the food and ticks it off the receipt to make sure you get everything you’ve ordered.

 Prawn and Chive Dumplings

-I’m a vegetarian while Homeboy is a fish eater and we both found enough to satisfy us on the menu.
+I’m a vegetarian while Homeboy is a fish eater, and we both found enough to satisfy us on the menu.
 There are pictures of each dish so you can see exactly what you’ll get.
-I tried the Vegetarian Cheung Fun which is a steamed rice noodle roll filled with vegetables and covered in soy sauce.
-It was tasty although I must confess it was a little difficult to pick up with the chop sticks because I’m no expert eating with them and the Cheung Fun was a bit slippery!
-The Vegetarian Dumplings were a lot easier to pick up so they were eaten rather quickly!
-The Fried Vegetarian Spring Rolls was perfectly crispy and very good although I should have let them cool down before I hurried them into my mouth because they were piping hot.
+I tried the Vegetarian Cheung Fun, which is a steamed rice noodle roll filled with vegetables and covered in soy sauce.
+It was tasty although I must confess it was a little challenging to pick up with the chopsticks because I’m no expert eating with them and the Cheung Fun was a bit slippery!
+The Vegetarian Dumplings were a lot easier to pick up, so they were eaten rather quickly!
+The Fried Vegetarian Spring Rolls was perfectly crispy and very good, although I should have let them cool down before I hurried them into my mouth because they were piping hot.
 I was quite full after those three dishes although I did sample some desserts, purely for research purposes of course!